Salvador Eugenio C. Caoli

 Division: Biological Sciences

-In recognition of his outstanding research on the B-cell epitope prediction for anti-peptide antibody-mediated immunity, a key bioinformatics approach for enabling translational science by facilitating and expediting the development of biomedical applications, notably novel vaccines and diagnostic tools, on the basis of increasingly available biomolecular data such as nucleic acid sequences and protein structures.
+In recognition of his outstanding research on the B-cell epitope prediction for anti-peptide antibody-mediated immunity, capsule a key bioinformatics approach for enabling translational science by facilitating and expediting the development of biomedical applications, visit notably novel vaccines and diagnostic tools, this on the basis of increasingly available biomolecular data such as nucleic acid sequences and protein structures.
 His published works has served in developing and clarifying the theoretical foundations in his field, thereby providing the research community with more efficient and powerful computational means towards biomedical applications, specifically on synthetic peptide-based vaccines to circumvent the logistical and economic challenges posed by conventional vaccines especially in tropical regions of the world such as the Philippines.

 Current Position: Associate Professor